Is high-dimensional photonic entanglement robust to noise?: Theoretical model

 This is often referred to as the isotropic state.
 Here, $p$ refers to the probability that the state remains intact \cite{werner1989quantum}.
 One sees here that the resistance to noise will increase linearly with system dimension $d$---the threshold $p$ required to certify any entanglement is equal to $1/(d+1)$ \cite{collins2002bell}.
 As the system dimension is increased, one can expect to overcome any amount of noise.
 For example, the threshold $p$ in $d = 2$ is $1/3$, whereas the threshold $p$ in $d = 10$ reduces to only $1/11$.
 However, in any realistic scenario, $p$ turns out to be a dimension-dependent parameter that involves a complex interplay between noise attributed to the state, the channel, and the detection system.

+In order to realistically capture how noise translates in a high-dimensional system, here we use an operational definition of noise in terms of quantities easily measured in experiment.
 Our work focuses on the signal-to-noise ratio $\mathcal{Q}$ (defined in the next section), rather than $p$, but we can relate these two parameters to each other.
 This is important as we can establish the link between theory and experiment is a simple fashion.
 We can relate the $p$ from the isotropic state to $\mathcal{Q}$ and dimension $d$ through

 Solving this for $\mathcal{Q}$, we see that for a fixed value of $p$ and as $d$ increases, it is necessary to increase $\mathcal{Q}$.
 For example, to achieve $p = 1/3$ in $d = 2$ requires that that the signal to noise equal $\mathcal{Q} = 2$, whereas to achieve $p = 1/3$ in $d = 10$ requires that $\mathcal{Q} = 6$.
 This is illustrated in Fig.~\ref{fig:werner} where we see the relationship between $d$, $\mathcal{Q}$, and $p$.